 His gospel that drives our purpose as an organisation.

 The work and wisdom that has gone into this decision.

 Give thanks for the sale of Wetheringsett Manor.

 For this move to make us better placed to work effectively with all our members, churches and partners.

-For Wetheringsett Camp to continue and flourish into the future.
+Give thanks Wetheringsett Camp is continuing and pray it will flourish into the future.

 That we remain dependent on God and united in our shared purpose.

-If you have any questions or suggestions regarding the move email SIM UK communications manager Tim Allan (email@example.com).
+If you have any questions regarding the move, email SIM UK Relationship Lead Joanne Cornish (email@example.com).